criblio/appscope/website/src/pages/docs/attach-running.md

 *clarify* Events from I/O that exist before a process is attached are not emitted.
 For example, activity performed on any open file descriptor will not result in an AppScope event.

-You cannot attach to a Musl Libc process or a process for a static executable.
+You cannot attach to a musl libc process or a static executable's process.